Women's Micro Loans

 “I purchased two pigs with my loan.
 From these two pigs, I got seven baby pigs, which were sold at a profit.
 This allowed me to repay my loan, give $13 to my church, place my son in college, and supplement my family’s food.
 Now, the female pig is ready to have more babies!”

 Two tribal-run Demonstration Farms were started in 2015 to model modern farming techniques, prove the economic viability of new crops in the Hills, and generate supplementary educational income.
 The farms grow coffee, mango, coconut, lemon and Acacia Mangium trees and produce coffee starts for low-cost distribution to tribal farms.
 As the crops mature, the Demonstration Farms are expected to cover costs and perhaps earn a profit after labor costs are subtracted.
 In June and July 2023, we earned $3,000 in sales from our mango and coffee crops and we still have lemons to sell.
 So, we may at last be turning the corner and earning a profit to support our schools.

 Vocational Training Program

-CoH plans to start a Vocational Training program in 2021.
+CoH is planning to start a Vocational Training Scholarship program in 2022.
 Tribal students who have dropped out of school after 7th or 8th grade need marketable skills.
 These students have typically been forced to leave school for lack of funds, and they must now earn a living and support their families.
 Training in motorcycle repair, masonry, sewing, English translation, cell phone servicing, and computers offers significant employment potential.
 As of Spring 2022, vocational schools are once again open in Bangladesh (after a 2-year Covid related shutdown) and we’re hoping to begin offering scholarships, if funds are received to support this effort, but we trust that God will meet this need according to His perfect plan.